-So when my daughter asked me to bake some monkey bread this weekend, I decided to jazz it up a bit and give it a Halloween makeover!
+Monkey bread is an occasional weekend breakfast treat at our house- and the kids love it.
+So when my daughter asked me to bake some monkey bread this weekend, I decided to jazz it up a bit and make Halloween monkey bread –perfect for celebrating the season!

 - 2 cans of Pillsbury Grands biscuits